Adaptive regularization with Cubics

 AdaptiveRegularizationState(M, p=rand(M); X=zero_vector(M, p); kwargs...)

-Construct the solver state with all fields stated above as keyword arguments.
+Construct the solver state with all fields stated as keyword arguments.

 source